Xandros

 Xandros, Inc. was a software company which sold Xandros Desktop, a Linux distribution.
 The name Xandros was derived from the X Window System and the Greek island of Andros.

-Xandros was founded in May 2001 by Linux Global Partners (Will Roseman and Dr. Frederick Berenstein).
-The company was headquartered in New York City.
+Xandros was founded in May 2001 by Linux Global Partners (Will Roseman and Frederick Berenstein).
+The company was headquartered in New York City with its development office in Ottawa, Canada.

-Xandros Desktop was based on Corel Linux, a Debian-based distribution that was acquired along with the development team behind the product from Corel Corporation in August 2001 after Corel decided to sell the Linux distribution market.
+Xandros Desktop was based on Corel Linux, a Debian-based distribution that was acquired along with the development team behind the product from Corel Corporation in August 2001 after Corel decided to exit the Linux distribution market.
 Xandros was a founding member of the Desktop Linux Consortium and member of the Interop Vendor Alliance.

 In July 2007, Xandros bought Scalix, a Linux-based email and collaboration product, based on HP OpenMail.

 In July 2008, Xandros acquired Linspire.